Take part in research

 • Have a diagnosis of psychosis or bipolar disorder

-• Not currently be taking medication for ADHD, or having been on ADHD medication within the past month
+• Not currently taking medication for ADHD, or having been on ADHD medication within the past month

 • Have severe drug seeking behaviour or current drug or alcohol withdrawal syndrome